goby-garden/goby-interface/notes.md

+#### <span class="date">6/23/2025</span>

+I’m leaving off tonight halfway through implementing the relation property cell display - got pretty far but I’m figuring out my approach to retrieving and caching data as I build this, and there’s a lot more to go than what I have the time to do before bed.

+With regard to data: I’m realizing that having the metadata for each class on hand is going to be pretty important, since I need information from these classes to correctly render their items as part of relation property cells.
+Since this metadata a pretty trivial amount of information, I think it’s okay to serve it up front.

+The only part of the database which I think I need to avoid being greedy about is the items, since it’s totally plausible that someone would have a memory-pushing amount of items in their database, and I actively intend to implement pagination.
+Now this is a misplaced goby-database thought, but I think I should move away from caching these at all on the backend.
+If I need to do any operation that transforms them, I can ‘stream’ them in a paginated loop without saving them beyond that.
+And then instead when I retrieve the classes, I can specifically pull the paginated portion that I need for any displayed classes and serve it up.

 #### <span class="date">6/16/2025</span>

 As I’m starting to set up the table, one thing that’s becoming clear is I need to figure out how to save and ultimately edit the display state in various ways.
 Specifically: